-Do you own a vacation home, rental property, condo in the city, or any other type of second home?
+Do you own a vacation home, rental property, a condo, or any other kind of second home?
 If you do, you probably have already realized your taxes are more complex than the average Joe’s.

 1 – Itemize mortgage & prepaid interest, real estate tax, and qualifying expenses.

-- Mortgage Interest: The tax law allows you to deduct mortgage interest on up to two homes: one primary and a secondary home.
+- Mortgage Interest: The tax law allows you to deduct mortgage interest on up to two homes: a primary and secondary home.

 - Real Estate Tax: Homeowners can also deduct real estate taxes for as many properties they own.